 Scoring the Patriot

 The Jeep's rock-bottom price seems like a deal until you realize that even air conditioning costs extra.
 Once you add common features, it suddenly looks pricey for what you get.
-Cargo space trails just about everything else in its class, and even many hatchbacks.
+In terms of cargo space, the Patriot trails the leaders in this class by a significant amount.

-Jeep offers a pair of conventional four-cylinder engines, neither of which is up to the task when equipped with an automatic or all-wheel drive.
-Buyers can sometimes overlook lazy performance if the gas mileage is exceptional, but the Patriot doesn't deliver that benefit either.
+Jeep offers a pair of conventional four-cylinder engines, neither of which is up to the task when equipped with an automatic transmission or all-wheel drive.
+Buyers can sometimes overlook lazy performance if the gas mileage is exceptional, but the Patriot doesn't deliver that benefit, either.

 Why the Escape Succeeds

-The current Escape started gaining praise from the moment it debuted for the 2013 model year.
+The current Escape started gaining praise from the moment it debuted.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.

-The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.
+The Escape offers plenty of convenience features, including active parking assist and a hands-free power tailgate.
 Fuel economy is quite good with any of the three available four-cylinder engines.
-The top choice, a 240-horsepower

 Why Buy the Patriot?